cloudflare/cloudflare-docs/content/cache/about/cache-reserve.md

 If you are an Enterprise customer and are interested in Cache Reserve, contact your account team to get help with your configuration.

-Documentation for enabling Cache Reserve via API, is forthcoming.

 ## Cache Reserve asset eligibility

 Not all assets are eligible for Cache Reserve.
-To be admitted into Cache Reserve, assets must have:
+To be admitted into Cache Reserve, assets must:

-- Content-Length response header
+- Be cacheable, according to Cloudflare's standard [cacheability factors](https://developers.cloudflare.com/cache),
-- Freshness time-to-live of at least 10 hours (set by any means such as Cache-Control / CDN-Cache-Control origin response headers, [Edge Cache TTL](/cache/about/edge-browser-cache-ttl/#edge-cache-ttl), etc.)
+- Have a freshness time-to-live (TTL) of at least 10 hours (set by any means such as Cache-Control / [CDN-Cache-Control](/cache/about/cdn-cache-control/) origin response headers, [Edge Cache TTL](/cache/about/edge-browser-cache-ttl/#edge-cache-ttl), [Cache TTL By Status](/cache/how-to/configure-cache-status-code/), or [Cache Rules](/cache/about/cache-rules/)),
+- Have a Content-Length response header.

 ## Limits

 - Cache Reserve file limits are the same as [R2 limits](/r2/platform/limits/).
 Note that [CDN cache limits](/cache/about/default-cache-behavior/#customization-options-and-limitations) still apply.
 Assets larger than standard limits will not be stored in the standard CDN cache, so these assets will incur Cache Reserve operations costs far more frequently.
 - Origin Range requests are not supported at this time from Cache Reserve.
 - Vary for Images is currently not compatible with Cache Reserve.
+- Requests to [R2 public buckets linked to a zone's domain](/r2/data-access/public-buckets/) will not use Cache Reserve.
+Enabling Cache Reserve for the connected zone will use Cache Reserve only for requests not destined for the R2 bucket.

+## Usage

+Like the standard CDN, Cache Reserve also uses the `cf-cache-status` header to indicate cache statuses like `MISS`, `HIT`, and `REVALIDATED`.
+Cache Reserve cache misses and hits are factored into the dashboard's cache hit ratio.

+Individual sampled requests that filled or were served by Cache Reserve are viewable via the [CacheReserveUsed](/logs/reference/log-fields/zone/http_requests/) Logpush field.

+Cache Reserve monthtly operations and storage usage are viewable in the dashboard.

 ## Pricing